Ajay Singh (entrepreneur): SpiceJet

 Ajay Singh co-founded SpiceJet in 2005 with the objective of making flying affordable for all Indians.
 After a successful stint, he exited the airline in 2010.
 Five years later, he bought back the airline at a time when it was on the verge of closing down.

 Under Singh's leadership, SpiceJet registered a growth in profitability.
 Since taking over in 2015, the airline has reported 18 quarters of profit and the highest passenger load factor (occupancy) for over five consecutive years.
 SpiceJet also has one of the best on-time performances among all airlines in India as well as one of the lowest cancellation rates.
-The airline’s stock was the world’s best performing aviation stock in 2017 as per Bloomberg.
+The airline's stock was the world's best performing aviation stock in 2017 as per Bloomberg.

-Under his leadership, SpiceJet placed an order of 205 Boeing aircraft – one of the largest in the American company’s history.
+Under his leadership, SpiceJet placed an order of 205 Boeing aircraft – one of the largest in the American company's history.
 The mega order was acknowledged by the then US President Donald Trump who said it would help create tens of thousands of jobs in the United States.
-SpiceJet followed up the Boeing order with 50 Bombardier Q400 planes – the single-biggest order for the aircraft in Bombardier’s history.
+SpiceJet followed up the Boeing order with 50 Bombardier Q400 planes – the single-biggest order for the aircraft in Bombardier's history.

 Other positions

-In January 2019, he became the first Indian to chair the Aviation, Travel and Tourism (ATT) Governor’s Meeting at the World Economic Forum, Davos.
+Ajay Singh is currently the President of ASSOCHAM, one of leading trade and commerce organizations of India.
+In January 2019, he became the first Indian to chair the Aviation, Travel and Tourism (ATT) Governor's Meeting at the World Economic Forum, Davos.
 In June 2019, he was nominated to the Board of Governors of International Air Transport Association.
 He is the Chairman of the CII National Committee on Civil Aviation.
 He is also the Chairman of the World Travel and Tourism Council, India Initiative.

 Sports administration

-A keen sports person, Singh is the President of the Boxing Federation of India (BFI) and the Associate Vice President of Indian Olympic Association (IOA).
+A keen sports person, Singh is the President of the Boxing Federation of India (BFI) and the Vice President of the International Boxing Association (IBA).

-He was elected the President of BFI on 25 September 2016.
+He was elected the President of BFI on 25 September 2016 and then once again in the year 2021.